-From the town of Lauterbrunnen, you can walk along the valley floor or save some time and take the bus to Stechelberg, a tiny settlement at the end of the road.
-Here you leave the cars behind and start your hike uphill, following the tumbling Lutschine river.
-Even from Stechelberg, the scenery is incredibly impressive, with vertical cliffs soaring 3000 ft above you.
 The Jungfrau is the queen of the region, but it’s not alone; a ring of glacier clad peaks circles the valley.
-As you hike, you’ll soon pass a handsome inn called Trachsellauenen, a great place to stop for a snack or drink.
-The flowers along the way are fantastic.
+As you hike, you’ll soon pass a handsome inn called Trachsellauenen.
+This is a great place to stop for a snack or a drink.
+The flowers along the way are fantastic, too.
 Continuing past Trachsellauenen, you’ll catch your first glimpse of the Schmadribach falls, a powerful 1000 foot waterfall perfectly framed at the back of the valley.
 It’s a stunning scene, and will be popping in and out of view for the rest of your hike.

-Continue back into the valley, passing the dilapidated remains of an old smelting furnace and passing through a deep spruce forest.
+Continue back into the valley, past the dilapidated remains of an old smelting furnace and into a section of deep spruce forest.
 The trail gets even steeper for a bit and comes to a fork, where both directions are signposted for Obersteinberg.
-The right path is steep and direct, going first to Tschingelhorn inn before leading to Obersteinberg, while the left side stays along the bottom of the valley for a while longer.
+The right path is steep and direct, going first to Tschingelhorn inn before leading to Obersteinberg.
+The left side stays along the bottom of the valley for a while longer.
 We like to send people left, following the attractive path along the valley floor and past many wild blueberry bushes, alpenrose and horsetails.

 There are actually many alternate trails here, and wonderful side trips that can be taken to Holdri falls and even above the Schmadribach falls to a tiny hut at the base of the Breithorn.
 If you ever really want an adventure, a night at the tiny self-service Schmadri hut is hard to beat, with only the Breithorn, the Ibex and your thoughts for company.
 The continuing trail passes a beautiful little lakelet (Oberhornsee) to reach Obersteinberg a more roundabout way.

-But for today, just go direct.
+But I digress.
+For today, just go direct.
 It’s enough.
-Turning right at Schurboden you continue uphill, following the signposted trail to Obersteinberg.
-The trail winds up through the woods, flowers and waterfalls and clearings along the way, finally clearing the trees for good and depositing you directly at the hotel at Obersteinberg.
-Huzzah!
+Turning right at Schürboden you continue uphill, following the signposted trail to Obersteinberg.
+The trail winds up through the woods, with flowers and waterfalls and clearings along the way.
+Finally, you clear the trees for good and the trail deposits you directly at the hotel at Obersteinberg.